 To develop a business strategy, a company needs a very well-defined understanding of what it is and what it represents.
 Strategists need to look at the following:

-- Mission Statement – What business a company is in and rallies people
+Mission Statement – What business a company is in and how it rallies people

 After gaining a deep understanding of the company’s vision, mission, and values, strategists can help the business undergo a strategic analysis.
 The purpose of a strategic analysis is to analyze an organization’s external and internal environment, assess current strategies, and generate and evaluate the most successful strategic alternatives.